solisaegis/SolisAegis/analytical-papers/readme.md

 This directory contains independent analytical writings authored by Aegis Solis.

-These works explore implementation, translation, and technical interpretations related to ethical constraint systems, artificial intelligence, and non-coercive design.
+These documents explore implementation, translation, and technical interpretation related to ethical constraint systems, artificial intelligence, and non-coercive design.

 ---